 WAITING A LIFETIME FOR A HOME

-he moved into The Landing, the low-income apartments opened by the Anacortes Family Center this summer.
+into The Landing, the low-income apartments opened by the Anacortes Family Center this summer.
 When you hear his story you‘ll understand that the sparkling studio Rickey cherishes is the safest, most peaceful place he has ever lived.

 A Turbulent Youth